mekolowich/nikola-tesla-alexa/README.md

 complete dump of the data provided by the Tesla API.
 An example of this file is provided in this repository.
 (Note: location and vehicle name data is deleted for privacy reasons.)

+## Credits
+Much credit goes to [Tim Dorr](http://timdorr.com) for documenting the Tesla JSON API.
+Also to Greg Glockner for his teslajson.py approach to unlocking that API's power.

+## Disclaimer
+This software is provided as-is.
+This software is not supported by or endorsed by Tesla Motors.
+Tesla Motors does not publicly support the underlying JSON API, so this software may stop working at any time.
+The author makes no guarantee to release an updated version to fix any incompatibilities.